RaphaelSR/vite-boilerplate/readme.md

 - Optimized production build with automatic chunk splitting
 - Configured with sensible ESLint and Prettier defaults for consistent code style
 - Automatic formatting with Prettier on save
+- Test framework with Jest for writing and running tests

 ## License